sage-home/sage-analysis/docs/source/user/analyzing_sage.rst

 ----------------------------------------

 It can also be very useful to investigate how properties evolve over many snapshots.
-By default, **sage-analysis** supports analyzing the stellar mass function, stellar mass density, and star formation rate density.
+By default, **sage-analysis** supports analyzing the stellar mass function, stellar mass density, and star formation rate density over redshift.

 .. note::
     Ensure that **SAGE** has outputs for multiple snapshots.
 Try setting ``NumOutputs`` to ``-1`` and re-running